All Episodes

 You have no timeouts.

-You got to march down the field, 80 yards, cross the plane, kick the extra point if you want to win.
+You got to march down the field 80 yards, cross the plane, kick the extra point if you want to win.

-And that's that is no small undertaking.
+And that is no small undertaking.

 Well, let me add to the 20 yards.